 - Agricultural engineers need to be creative with the ability to envision new designs such as tractors and their implements, livestock handling systems, irrigation systems, and animal housing.

-- They must understand science and engineering concepts
+- Agricultural engineers must understand science and engineering concepts

 - Show the first minute and 40 seconds of a video that introduces Temple Grandin and her work.
 There are also a variety of videos available on the Temple Grandin YouTube channel.
 Grandin also improved slaughterhouse design, so you may wish to filter which video students watch.